 Prioritize time over money

 Choosing how to spend your time is much more important than constantly focusing on making money.
 Stanton mentioned that putting the money first was one of his early downfalls.
-While giving a speech to aspiring Harvard graduates, he emphasized the importance of addressing any creative aspiration that may arise no matter how difficult it may be to find the time to pull away from everyday academic studies.
+While giving a speech to aspiring Harvard graduates, he emphasized the importance of taking immediate action on all creative aspirations, even if it’s a challenge to pull away from everyday academic studies.

 Write your story